microsoft/teams-powerapps-app-templates/IssueReporting/Documentation/extend-issue-rename-work-order.md

-# Convert Issue reporting sample app to Work order management app
+# Convert Issue Reporting sample app template to Work order management app

 The Issue Reporting template Power Apps for Microsoft Teams is designed to be flexible and extendable, including for scenarios other than tracking issues.